CMSC125-ICS-UPLB/c-refresher/README.md

 need for CMSC 125.
 We assume that you know the basics of C and you know how to build C programs using GCC in a linux environment.

-Please read first 7etsuo's [C Programming Reference](https://x.com/7etsuo/article/1822539624398614681) article hosted on X. A wget'ed copy is availabe [here](https://github.com/CMSC125-ICS-UPLB/c-refresher/tree/main/7etsuo-c-reference) it case the article is pulled out.
-The contents are what we need in CMSC 125.
+Please read first 7etsuo's [C Programming Reference](https://x.com/7etsuo/article/1822539624398614681) article hosted on X. A wget'ed copy is availabe [here](https://github.com/CMSC125-ICS-UPLB/c-refresher/tree/main/7etsuo-c-reference) in case the article is pulled out in the future.
+The article contents are what we need in CMSC 125.

 Other topics not covered in 7etsuo's article will be discussed here.